damianmcdonald/aws-eks-hpa-autoscale/README.md

 ## aws-iam-authenticator
 In order to communicate securely with the EKS cluster you need to install the `aws-iam-authenticator`.

-The `aws-iam-authenticator` binary can be installed by the commands below:
+Detailed installation instructions can be found at the [AWS Installing aws-iam-authenticator guide](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html).

+A quick install guide is provided below:

 ```bash
 # download the aws-iam-authenticator binary